radian-software/gnu-elpa-mirror/README.md

 This repository hosts a tool for maintaining a GitHub mirror of the [GNU ELPA][gnu-elpa] Emacs Lisp Package Archive.
-The service is deployed to Heroku and runs daily.
+The service is deployed to Railway and runs daily.

 ## Why?